JanuszBedkowski/gpu_computing_in_robotics/README.md

 # GPU Computing in Robotics

-This tutorial concenrs 3D lidar data processing with CUDA Content of the tutorial:
+This tutorial concerns robotic data processing with CUDA.
+Content of the tutorial:

 ## Lessons